Obarun/66/doc/66-troubleshooting.md

 ## Reading more than the tail of a log

-`66 status foo` shows only the last few lines, but the `--print` (`-p`) option prints as many as you ask for — pair it with `--field logfile` to show just the log:
+`66 status foo` shows only the last few lines; [66 log](66-log.html) reads the whole thing:

 ```
-66 status --field logfile --print 1000 foo
+66 log foo                       # everything this service logged
+66 log --follow foo              # and keep printing as it runs
+66 log --grep 'fail' foo         # only the lines that match
 ```

 The full, rotated history also lives on disk in `%%system_log%%/foo/` (root) or